COVID-19 Modified Operations Plan & Matrix

 All areas All areas

-Staff Symptom Screening Self monitoring/report symptoms of COVID-19 Self monitoring/report symptoms of COVID-19 Implement daily COVID-19 symptom screen and temp check prior to entry into the institution (enhanced screening)
+Staff/Visitor/Volunteer Symptom Screening Self monitoring/report symptoms of COVID-19 Self monitoring/report symptoms of COVID-19 Implement daily COVID-19 symptom screen for entry into the institution (enhanced screening)

 Inmate Programming and Services Modifications (Level-Specific)